bigcode-project/bigcode-website/content/en/docs/about/join.md

 toc: true
 ---

 We are excited to invite AI practitioners from diverse backgrounds to join the Big Code project!
-Note that Big Code is a *research* collaboration and is open to participants who (1) have a professional research background and (2) are able to commit time to the project.
+Note that Big Code is a *research collaboration* and is open to participants who
+1. have a professional research background and
+2. are able to commit time to the project.

 In general we expect applicants to be affiliated with a research organization (either in academia or industry) and work on the technical/ethical/legal aspects of LLMs for code.